vippsas/vipps-recurring-api/vipps-recurring-api.md

-**Important note:** The API call to [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://vippsas.github.io/vipps-recurring-api/#/Userinfo%20Endpoint/getUserinfo) must _not_ include the subscription key used for the Recurring API.
+**Important note:** The API call to [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://vippsas.github.io/vipps-recurring-api/#/Userinfo%20Endpoint/getUserinfo) must _not_ include the subscription key (the `Ocp-Apim-Subscription-Key` header) used for the Recurring API.
 This is because userinfo is part of Vipps Login and is therefore _not_ under the same subscription, and will result in a `HTTP Unauthorized 401` error.

 ### Example calls